-No one ever collected the $1000 prize offered by Mr. Himmelein, and in 1969 after some financial trouble the club went into receivership, and was bought two years later by a group of investors headed by Mr. Michael Procacci.
-The course was then renamed “Medford Village Country Club."
-Renovations soon took place that made the course more player-friendly.
-Although the course still measures nearly 7,200 yards from the tips, the fairways were made wider and the bunkers less severe.
+After many attempts made to break par, no one ever collected the $1,000 prize offered by Mr. Himmelein.
+In 1969 after having financial troubles, the club went into receivership.
+It was bought two years later by a group of investors headed by Mr. Michael Procacci.
+The course was then renamed “Medford Village Country Club.”
+Soon after renovations took place that made the course more player-friendly.
+Although the course still measures nearly 7,200 yards from the tips, the fairways were made wider and the sand bunkers less severe.

 Throughout the years, Medford Village Country Club has had the privilege of hosting many friendly competitions, including the 1973 New Jersey State Open.
 In 2001, the PGA Club Professional qualifier as well as numerous Golf Association of Philadelphia events were also held.
 The U.S. Open Qualifier was presented at Medford Village in 2019 and the Philadelphia PGA Jack Jolly Championship was contested in 2019 & 2020.